 A tired mannequin is seen on balcony of an old building in Athens, Greece.
 International creditors demanded sweeping changes to Greek Prime Minister Alexis Tsipras’ tax and reform proposals on Wednesday, adding fresh uncertainty to talks aimed at unlocking aid to avert a debt default next week.

 A young woman walks past a graffiti reading “Mrs Merkel we still love you – Greece” in central Athens on Friday

 Greek Prime Minister Alexis Tsipras greets Austrian Chancellor Werner Faymann during their meeting at Maximos Mansion in Athens

 Communist affiliated protesters block the entrance to the finance ministry in Athens during their occpation of the building on Thursday.
 The finance ministry was under occupation since early morning by the pro-Communist union Pame, who took down the EU flag and unfurled a massive banner proclaiming that Greeks “had bled enough”

-A woman walks past anti-Google graffiti in central Athens, Greece on Tuesday.
+A man walks past abandoned buildings with ‘for sale’ sign in central Athens, on Wednesday